-Alberobello is perhaps the most famous town in the Itria Valley due to its famous trulli houses.
+Alberobello (map) is perhaps the most famous town in the Itria Valley due to its famous trulli houses.
 The conical rooftops coupled with charming cobblestone alleys and whitewashed houses are a simply magical sight.
 The old town, a UNESCO World Heritage Site, consists of a maze of streets and steps lined by trulli; drystone dwellings that were built using prehistoric techniques.

-Martina Franca is the largest town in the Itria Valley and can trace its roots back to the 10th century AD.
-Being in the heart of the valley, Martina Franca is a great base from which to explore the area but spend some time exploring its old centre which boasts beautiful baroque architecture (like the Palazzo Ducale and the impressive Basilica di San Martino) and quaint streets.
-When you’re here, drop by for dinner at Osteria del Coco Pazzo, a charming restaurant in a vaulted space that serves excellent Puglian food and wines.
-Ask for the local specialty ‘capocollo’, a cured pork salami.
+Martina Franca (map) is the largest town in the Itria Valley and can trace its roots back to the 10th century AD.
+Being in the heart of the valley, Martina Franca is a great base from which to explore the area but spend some time exploring its old centre which boasts beautiful baroque architecture (like the Palazzo Ducale, the impressive Basilica di San Martino and the Church of St. Dominic), beautiful squares like the Piazza Maria Immacolata, and a maze of quaint streets.

 The town centre is a labyrinth of white alleys punctuated by churches or piazzas.
 The houses have pitched roofs called ‘cummerse’, a feature typical of Locorotondo.
 Walking around the historic centre is like a step back in time.
 Don’t forget to stop at a café and sip on a famous Locorotondo DOC white wine!